mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 #### Linear fit

-To fit our data to the line scipy tool will be used.
-Linear fit means we will try to find function with general definition:
+To fit the data to the line I will use `scipy` package.
+Linear fit means I will try to find function with general definition:

 $$y = Ax + b$$